tenstorrent/tt-metal/docs/source/get_started/get_started.rst

 To run any of these programming examples, ensure that you have cloned and installed this project from source and activated and setup the necessary environment.
-If you just came from there after reading the source installation and environment setup instructions, please continue.
+If you just came from the repo README after reading the source installation and environment setup instructions, please continue.

 Compile and execute an example application on Grayskull: